 Is there a Dupixent lawsuit?

 Yes.
 Lawsuits are being filed against Sanofi and Regeneron, alleging they failed to warn patients about the risk of CTCL and other lymphomas.
+These cases are currently being evaluated for potential consolidation in federal court as of late 2025.

 What cancers are linked to Dupixent?